-Drivers Training in ColoradoCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in ColoradoCompare Car Insurance Rates in 3 Steps

-The introduction of Colorado's Graduated License Law in July 1999, coupled with the rapid decline of traditional high school driver's ed (those simulators aren't cheap), has led to an increase in independent driving schools.
+The introduction of Colorado's Graduated License Law, coupled with the rapid decline of traditional high school driver's ed (those simulators aren't cheap), has led to an increase in independent driving schools.
 What this means is that prospective young drivers today will be more prepared than ever before when they get behind the wheel.
 These companies are governed by the state and must offer a core course entitled, Basic Operator Skills Testing (BOST) to be approved.

 Under the law, you can apply for three types of learner permits, depending on the age you begin your quest for a license: Driver Education Permit, Driver Awareness Permit, and Minor Permit.
-Each type (if you're under 18) needs to be carried for one year before upgrading to a driver license.
+Each type (if you're under 18 years old) needs to be carried for 1 year before upgrading to a driver license.
 In that year, you'll need to log a minimum of 50 hours of drive time (10 of those hours coming at night).

-If you are under 16, you will need to have completed some type of approved 30 hours classroom driver education training.
+If you are under 16 years old, you will need to have completed some type of approved 30 hours classroom driver education training.
 Colorado certifies numerous companies to offer these services (and yes, some still take place in high schools).